Hamdal/newsfeed/README.md

-# newsfeed
+# NewsFeed
-A twitter bot for retrieving news headlines from popular news websites
+A telegram bot for retrieving news headlines from popular news websites